 Utah Criminal Defense Attorney Offering Free Consultations for Fake Check Cases

 If you or someone you know was charged with depositing a fake check in Utah, we can help.
 Our Salt Lake City, UT criminal defense attorney Darwin Overson can help defend you against your criminal charges.
 Thanks to our experience and skill, we can provide you with the quality criminal defense services you deserve.
 Please do not wait another second, and call our law offices today.
-To schedule your free, confidential consultation, call Overson Law, PLLC, at (801) 758-2287.
+To schedule your free, confidential consultation, call Overson & Bugden, at (801) 758-2287.